FIFA's Club World Cup TV deal: Saudis pulling strings? – DW – 12/12/2024

 "As far as I understand it, there was really limited interest in these rights.
 So if DAZN had not bought them, it would have been tricky to sell them at a premium price.
 And then the links between Saudi Arabia and FIFA would be instrumental."

 If the PIF are not waiting in the wings for DAZN, it's a gamble for the company.
-They have little presence outside of their key markets in Europe, with only the rights for more marginal sports in other parts of the world.
-They will hope that the inaugural Club World Cup, played in the United States during the break in the European season, might drive some new custom their way.
+It has little presence outside of its key markets in Europe, with only the rights for more marginal sports in other parts of the world.
+It will hope that the inaugural Club World Cup, played in the United States during the break in the European season, might drive some new custom its way.

-Evens concludes that whatever happens, FIFA will be the "big winners" out of this deal.
-They usually are.
+Evens concludes that whatever happens, FIFA will be the "big winner" out of this deal.
+It usually is.

 Edited by: Chuck Penfold